thephez/backup-readme/platform/markdown/tutorial-use-dapi-client-methods.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Examples using DAPI client to access many of the DAPI endpoints can be found in the [DAPI Endpoint Reference section](reference-dapi-endpoints)."
+> Examples using DAPI client to access many of the DAPI endpoints can be found in the [DAPI Endpoint Reference section](reference-dapi-endpoints).
-}
-[/block]